Our Non-Profit Partners

 The Society of Arts and Crafts was founded in 1879, but is a non-profit organization with a contemporary vision.
 Our mission is to support excellence in crafts by encouraging the creation, collection, and conservation of the work of craft artists, and by educating and promoting public appreciation of fine craftsmanship.
-As Boston’s only dedicated craft exhibition space, our open and eclectic philosophy allows us to exhibit emerging and established artists, introduce new craft forms, and embrace exhibitions that would not generally be considered in commercial venues.
+As Boston’s premier online craft exhibition space, our open and eclectic philosophy allows us to exhibit emerging and established artists, introduce new craft forms, and embrace exhibitions that would not generally be considered in commercial venues.

 The College of Arts & Sciences at Suffolk University has as its credo that liberal learning prepares students of all ages and backgrounds to live more fulfilling lives, to appreciate and contribute to the communities of which they are members, and to reach their ethical, personal, intellectual and financial goals.
 To help its students maximize their potential, the college emphasizes critical and analytical thinking through a rigorous “success skills” undergraduate core program in written and oral communication, computing, analyzing and integrating.
 Faculty scholarship supports diversified liberal arts concentrations available in the humanities, the natural sciences and the social sciences, along with graduate programs in several fields, most offering career-related professional program tracks and practical experience on or off campus.